bpucker/CoExpPhylo/README.md

 ### Optional arguments

 #### Annotation
 `--anno` specifies an annotation file.
 IDs need to be located in the first column and the annotation text need to be located in the second column.
-Columns are separated by TAB.

 `--araport` specifies the Araport11 peptide sequence file as reference for the analysis.
-This allows an effective functional annotation in the final steps.
+This allows an effective annotation in the final steps.

-`--seqs_cluster_anno` specifies the percentage of sequences per cluster that should be analyzed for annotation.
-This allows a reduction of the run time.
+`--seqs_cluster_anno` specifies the percentage of sequences per cluster that should be used for annotation.
+This allows an improvement in time.

 #### Per-species coexpression analysis
 `--r` specifies the minimal correlation coefficient for genes to be considered.
 The default value is 0.7.

-`--p` specifies the maximal adjusted p-value in the correlation calculation for genes to be considered.
+`--p` specifies the maximal p-value in the correlation calculation for genes to be considered.
 The default value is 0.05.

 `--numcut` specifies the maximal number of genes to consider in the co-expression analysis.
 Only these top sequences are analyzed in the next steps.
 The default value is 100.
 An increase of this number will substantially increase the run time.

 `--min_exp_cutoff` specifies the minimal combined expression of a any given gene to be considered in the co-expression analysis.
-The default value is 30.
+Default: 30.

 `--mindetect` specifies the minimal number of baits that any given gene needs to be co-expressed with.
 Depending on the number of baits, this value can be increased.
 A higher value will generally boost the specificity at the cost of sensitivity.
 The strictes possible option is setting this number to the number of baits.
-The default value is 1.
+Default: 1.

 #### DIAMOND
 `--cpub` specifies the number of cores for DIAMOND blastp and other operations.
 The default value is 4.